AlaskaAirlines/auro-slideshow/docs/partials/api.md

 </auro-accordion>

 ### Navigation

 Setting the `navigation` attribute will render previous/next arrow controls to allow the user to manually navigate the slideshow.
 These controls will only appear when the slides are hovered.

-If `loop` is off, the respective arrow control will be disabled when the slideshow is at the beginning or the end.
+If `loop` is off, the respective arrow control will be disabled/hidden when the slideshow is at the beginning or the end.

 `navigation` controls are disabled on mobile devices.